diegofce/WebSitePython/README.md

 # WebSitePython
-this repository is of devSenior
+This repository is of devSenior